Holistic Addiction Treatment Methods

 People are always exploring new ways of treating ailments and illnesses, and the field of substance abuse treatment is no exception.
-In particular, people who are interested in a whole-body treatment modality often seek out addiction treatment programs that provide holistic methods of managing various elements of the treatment process.
+In particular, people who are interested in a whole-person treatment modality often seek out addiction treatment programs that provide holistic methods of managing various elements of the treatment process.

-Common Types of Holistic Treatments
+Common Types of Holistic Addiction Treatments

 There is a wide variety of treatment types used in holistic treatment.
 According to the American Holistic Health Association, these include:

-- Meditation and yoga
+- Meditation and yoga.

-- Brain Wave Biofeedback
+- Brain wave biofeedback.

-- Herbal therapies
+- Herbal therapies and aromatherapy.

-Pros of Holistic Treatments
+Pros of Holistic Addiction Treatments

 Meditation, yoga, prayer, and other holistic practices have been shown to benefit the dopamine system, which is implicated in the development of addiction when drugs throw it out of balance.
 Stress relief can also help eliminate some of the triggers that might otherwise lead to relapse.

 Other pros of holistic treatments include:

-- Comfort with the treatment process
+- Comfort with the treatment process.

-- Increased motivation to continue other, research-based elements of treatment
+- Increased motivation to continue other, research-based elements of treatment.

-- A sense of control over the types of treatment used, increasing self-confidence
+- A sense of control over the types of treatment used, increasing self-confidence.

-- Additional tools for managing triggers and cravings
+- Additional tools for managing triggers and cravings.

-Cons of Holistic Treatments
+Cons of Holistic Addiction Treatments

 There are a number of reasons that some people might not prefer holistic treatments.
 These include:

-- Limited research on the effectiveness of these modalities
+- Limited research on the effectiveness of these modalities.

-- High cost of treatment using these methods
+- High cost of treatment using these methods.

-- Fear of certain practices, such as acupuncture or hypnotism
+- Fear of certain practices, such as acupuncture or hypnotism.

-- Lack of confidence in the treatment type
+- Lack of confidence in the treatment type.

-- Lack of coverage by insurers
+- Lack of coverage by health insurers.

-How to Find Effective Treatment
+How to Find Effective Addiction Treatment

 - Wellness therapies like exercise, nutrition, and relaxation therapy

-- Adventure therapies and recreational activities
+- Adventure and recreational activities

 - Spiritual practices like yoga or meditation